 Roast Speeches or a Series of Humourless Insults?

 What I think is difficult at a Toastmasters club is the fact that, often, we don’t have people to roast who are well known to the audience.
-Toasmasters roast speeches can be a little flat and inspid.
-Not only that, but the nature of a Toastmasters club is that you don’t use explicit language or content, but that’s what funny roasting speeches for Club Presidents need.
+Toasmasters roast speeches can be a little flat and insipid.
+Not only that, but the nature of a Toastmasters club is that you don’t use explicit language or content, but that’s what a speech of, say, a Club President needs.

 On Dean Martin’s show that I saw, and the subsequent ones on Comedy Central where they roast celebrities and comedians, everybody in the audience and watching at home on TV knows the victim.
 They know their background, they know they successes and failures.

-Take for example the moment where Don Rickles insulted Dean Martin by referring to him as Jerry at the 1 min 50 mark.
+Take, for example, the moment where Don Rickles insulted Dean Martin by referring to him as Jerry at the 1 min 50 mark.
 The audience of the day would’ve known that he was originally part of the double act Martin and Lewis with Jerry Lewis.
-They also would’ve known that the pair split on bad terms and so Rickles’ deliberate confusion would’ve be a perfect insult.
+They also would’ve known that the pair split on bad terms and so Rickles’ deliberate confusion would’ve been a perfect insult.